 When I was describing this book to someone, they asked me if it’s just another one of those self-help books.
 My internal response was not what I expected.
 I thought, Ah, bugger.
 Which, of course, added to the no-so-graceful no response.
 This book was never intended to be about self-help.
 Self-awareness – yes.
 Self-help – no. I’m the poster child of the wrong person to write a self-help book.
 And, there it is again.
 Who am I to write this book?

 I’m probably the best person to write it.
 I am the only person who can write it with my point of view, from a lifetime of adjusted perceptions, and my sass.

 I have yet to meet a writer who hasn’t asked themselves, who am I to write this book?
 Or, who is going to read what I write?

 Recently, while I was walking, my mind filled with the questions, “Who taught you to love you?
 Who taught you to berate and belittle you?
 Who taught you kindness and compassion?
 What lessons are you holding onto with a death grip and which ones have you wiped your hands clean of?”

-Obviously these question struck a nerve or I wouldn’t be 1.
+Obviously, these questions struck a nerve or I wouldn’t be 1.
 Putting them in my book, and 2.
 Sharing them in a podcast.

 I cannot answer those questions for you; that’s solely your responsibility.
 What I can do is share insights on nurturing your creative soul.